Skip to content

 Luckily, we love all things bidets, including the discussions about bathroom behavior that come with them.
 With the bidet’s current rise in popularity, it’s worth looking at the relationship between hemorrhoids and bidets.

 There are several contributing factors that increase pressure and the risk of developing hemorrhoids (spoiler alert: using a bidet isn’t one of them).
-Some are these include:
+Some of these include:

 So, do bidets cause hemorrhoids?